Multitype $\Lambda$-coalescents: Examples and non-examples of -coalescents

 We now turn to discussing momentarily the integrability condition \eqref{eq:integrability}.
 The quantity

 is precisely the rate at which any two separate blocks of type $i$ merge to form a single block of type $i$.
 Similarly, the quantity

 is the rate at which a single block of type $j$ changes colour to type $i$.
 Both of these rates are, by the consistency of the process, independent of the remainder of the system.
-Clearly both of these rates need to be finite in order to have a have a well-defined Markov process with the Feller property.
-We remark that the requirement that $r_{ii \to i}$ is a structural property inherited from the single type case that $r_{ii \to i}$ need be finite in order to have a well defined Markov process, though in that setting it is usually formulated in terms of the finiteness of $\Lambda(\mathrm{d}s) := s^2 Q(\mathrm{d}s)$ as a measure on $[0,1]$.
+Clearly both of these rates need to be finite in order to have a well-defined Markov process with the Feller property.
+In the single-type case the requirement that $r_{ii \to i}$ is finite is usually formulated in terms of the finiteness of $\Lambda(\mathrm{d}s) := \rho \delta_0(\mathrm(ds) + s^2 Q(\mathrm{d}s)$ as a measure on $[0,1]$.

 The remainder of this section is dedicated to looking at examples of multitype $\Lambda$-coalescents that have appeared in the literature.
 We begin in the next section with the multitype Kingman coalescent first due to Notahara \cite{notohara1990coalescent}.